brandon1024/node-skeleton/documents/setup.md

 Click the `Test Connection` to ensure you're able to connect to the MySQL server.

-In the query editor or in DataGrid, paste the following and run it (select the entire query and press the lightening bolt icon).
+In the query editor or in DataGrip, paste the following and run it (select the entire query and press the lightening bolt icon).

 ```
 CREATE DATABASE ceccompetitiondev;